-3. Good Riding Technique
+3. Learn to Use Good Riding Technique

-The first thing that you are taught as a rider is the proper way to sit in the saddle in order to facilitate correct balance.
-An important part of this is the positioning your feet in the stirrups with your heels down so that when you fall, your feet will slide out of the stirrups instead of being caught in them resulting in you being dragged by your horse.
+The first thing that you are taught as a rider is the proper way to sit in the saddle in order to facilitate the correct balance.
+An important part of this is positioning your feet in the stirrups with your heels down so that when you fall, your feet will slide out of the stirrups instead of being caught in them resulting in you being dragged by your horse.

-4. A Body Protector
+4. Invest in a Body Protector

 If you do a lot of jumping, invest in a body protector.
 You can wear one when you jump in the ring or when you’re out on a trail.
 They are lightweight and help to protect your internal organs if you fall off your horse, hit something hard or if a horse kicks you.

-5. Riding Boots
+5. Wear Riding Boots

 You should wear riding boots with at least a one inch heel to ensure that your foot doesn’t get caught in the stirrups and as a result get dragged by your horse.

 If you do feel yourself falling, kick your feet free from the stirrups.